agandia9/Subjects-PreCourse/studySession_6.md

 console.log(flights[0].to) //output: New York
 ```

-3) BINGO!
+---

+3) BINGO GAME!
+1/03 - 8/03 🎲🎰

 Make a Bingo game.

-The user must introduce it's name and make a salute.
+The user must introduce it's name and the program make a salute.
-The program, in first turn, must show a card with random numbers without repeats, distributed in five columns by three rows, each turn a ball is taught with a number, if the number displayed matches any of the card, change the number matched to "X" or 0 and show again the card with the matched numbers changed at the end of turn.
+The program, in first turn, must show a card with random numbers without repeats, distributed in five columns by three rows, each turn a ball is taught with other random number, if the number displayed matches any of the card, change the number of card matched to "X" or 0 and show again the card with the matched numbers changed at the end of turn, say to user how much numbers are matched to now.

-The program should ask to user if wants continue with next turn, showing one different numbers every turn.
-Finally, display a message when all row is matched. **LINE!**
+The program should ask to user if wants continue with next turn or ends the game, if user continue, showing one different number every turn.
+Finally, display a message when all **ROW** is matched. **LINE X MATCHED!**

 Of course, when all card numbers are matched the program should say **BINGO** and finish the game.

 When the game is over, the program should say in how much turns you completed the game.